 Junko Habu is professor of the Department of Anthropology at the University of California (UC), Berkeley and affiliate professor of the Research Institute for Humanity and Nature (RIHN), Japan.
 Growing up in Yokoyama City, Japan, Junko received her BA (1982) and MA (1984) in Archaeology and Ethnology at Keio University, Tokyo.
 After working as a full-time Research Associate at the Faculty of Science of the University of Tokyo (1984-1988), Junko went to Montreal for her Ph.D. study and received her Ph.D. in Anthropology from McGill University in 1996.
-In the same year, she joined the Department of Anthropology of the University of California, Berkeley.
+In the same year, she joined the Department of Anthropology of the University of California, Berkeley, where she is currently a professor.
 She has been a visiting professor/researcher at Keio University (2000, 2001), RIHN (2010) and the Graduate University for Advanced Studies (2011) in Japan.
 From Summer 2014 to Summer 2016, she took a research leave from UC Berkeley and led an international transdisciplinary project at RIHN titled Long-term Sustainability through Place-Based, Small-scale Economies: Approaches from Historical Ecology.
 The Full-Research Phase of this project ended in March 2017, and she is now back in Berkeley for full-time teaching and research.

 Junko has excavated a number of prehistoric Jomon (14,500-300 BC) sites and historic Edo period (AD 1600-1868) sites in Japan as well as Thule Inuit sites in the Canadian arctic.
 Her field and laboratory experiences include the following:

 1975-79, 82-83: Excavation of the Kunenbashi site (Final Jomon), Kitakami City, Iwate, Japan (crew member)